 Media also chose to diminish the revelations, suggesting there was “nothing new” in the cables.”Washington Post (which would later publish cables themselves), said there was nothing “surprising” in the cables.
 A post on The Economist argued WikiLeaks had degenerated into “gossip” and that WikiLeaks was now basically “tattling.”
 The news organization, like others, questioned the decision to release all 250,000 or so cables as they may not all contain “damning” information.
 Debate arose on whether it was good journalism or not to cover the cables.

-The response by the government, political leaders and media can be explained two ways: (1) WikiLeaks had struck a blow against the US control of information and revelations were now polluting the US narrative of America being a bright shining beacon of democracy for the world to follow and (2) having been scooped by WikiLeaks, media had to maintain its role in society by downplaying the significance of revelations and by fulfilling their duty as gatekeeper.
+The response by the government, political leaders and media can be explained two ways: (1) WikiLeaks had struck a blow against the US control of information, and revelations were now polluting the US narrative of America being a bright shining beacon of democracy for the world to follow and (2) having been scooped by WikiLeaks, media had to maintain its role in society by downplaying the significance of revelations and by fulfilling their duty as gatekeeper.
 For the government, this involved using fear to communicate to Americans how America could be in danger.
 For the media, this meant educating the public on how what WikiLeaks was doing was dangerous because with WikiLeaks there was no filter.

-Cablegate provoked much more of a response than previous releases like the “Collateral Murder” video or the war logs releases because the release was so colossal.
+Cablegate provoked much more of a response than previous releases like the “Collateral Murder” video or the war logs releases, because the release was so colossal.
 It made it more difficult to wage a secret propaganda campaign to manufacture support for launching or continuing illegal or illegitimate wars.
 It made it more problematic for America to use illegal detention, torture, and rendition on the world’s citizens when prosecuting the “war on terror.”
 It made it more complicated for America to use spying and blackmailing when engaging countries in diplomacy.
 And, it showed the astounding level of corruption in the world that is being covered up or sometimes fueled by US diplomacy.

-While the cables released have had a limited impact on US policy that is not because the revelations were not significant enough to warrant a shift in policy.
+While the cables released have had a limited impact on US policy, that is not because the revelations were not significant enough to warrant a shift in policy.
 Former State Department spokesperson PJ Crowley, who played a role in helping the State Department do damage control in preparation for the release, even petulantly stated, “No US policy changed because of the WikiLeaks revelations.
 If that was Assange’s goal, he has failed.”

 As I wrote when Crowley seemed to celebrate how US policy had not changed at all, it is very sad the US has not changed as a result of WikiLeaks revelations in the past year.
 WikiLeaks is not responsible for the US government’s failure to address crimes or misconduct.
 They should not be condemned for releasing information they thought would change America and didn’t.
-Those who should be condemned are those in the State Department, the White House, Congress and various other US agencies or institutions that chose to turn a blind eye to atrocities, blackmail, coercion, crimes, fraud and toxic neoliberalism being perpetrated by the United States.
+Those who should be condemned are those in the State Department, the White House, Congress and various other US agencies or institutions that chose to turn a blind eye to atrocities, blackmail, coercion, crimes, fraud and toxic effects of neoliberalism being perpetrated by the United States.

 The citizenry of the United States shares some of the responsibility, too, for setting low expectations for government, especially President Barack Obama.
-The Obama administration, which has decriminalized torture, allowed the military to continue to cover up and not investigate war crimes and waged a war on whistleblowing bears responsibility.
+The Obama administration, which has decriminalized torture, allowed the military to continue to cover up and not investigate war crimes and waged a war on whistleblowing, bears responsibility.
 It has not reversed any of the foreign policy of the Bush Administration; on the contrary, much of the “war on terror” (except for maybe much of the torture at Guantanamo) has been wholly embraced and escalated through the use of drone strikes and targeted assassinations.
 Additionally, the Obama Administration continues to prosecute an illegal war in Libya and allow weapons, like tear gas, to be shipped from the US to Egypt to be used against Egyptians trying to defeat a de facto military regime obstructing efforts to democratize the country.

 The release of US State Embassy cables was one of the most remarkable events in the history of American foreign policy.
 The hundreds of thousands of cables currently exist in many locations on the Internet for people to browse at their leisure and even use to enhance reporting or any work they might do on a number of issues in the world.
 [For example, Cablegatesearch]